Ruppeiner geometry and thermodynamic phase transition of the black hole in massive gravity: Introduction

 \section{\textsf{Introduction}}

-It hints a fascinating set of connections between the black hole physics and thermodynamics since the pioneering works of Hawking and Bekenstein about the temperature and entropy of black holes\cite{Bekenstein:1973ur,Hawking:1974sw,Bardeen:1973gs,Hawking:1976de}.
+It hints a fascinating set of connections between black hole physics and thermodynamics since the pioneering works of Hawking and Bekenstein about the temperature and entropy of black holes\cite{Bekenstein:1973ur,Hawking:1974sw,Bardeen:1973gs,Hawking:1976de}.
 The thermodynamics theory, which is widely used in ordinary systems, is now a useful tool for us to understand black hole systems.
-Inspired by the Anti de Sitter/Conformal Field Theory (AdS/CFT) correspondence\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, one can relate the Hawking-Page phase transition\cite{Hawking:1982dh} with the confinement/deconfinement phase transition of gauge field\cite{Witten:1998zw}.
-Then particular attentions have been paid on the phase transition of black holes in the AdS spacetime.
-Recently, the introduction of variation of cosmological constant $\Lambda$ in the first law of black hole thermodynamics have been extensively studied in the literatures\cite{Kastor:2009wy,Cvetic:2010jb,Dolan:2011xt,Dolan:2013ft,El-Menoufi:2013pza,Castro:2013pqa}.
-Such a variation seems to be awkward, as we are considering black hole ensembles with different theory, while the standard thermodynamics is concerned with changes of the state of the system in a given theory.
-However, there are some considerable reasons why the variation of $\Lambda$ is feasible. i) Firstly, a number of researches support for variable $\Lambda$, for example, the four dimensional cosmological constant represents the varying energy density of a $4-$form gauge field strength\cite{Brown:1987dd,Brown:1988kg}. ii) On the other hand, one may consider "more fundamental" theories, and the general gravity theory we considered could be regarded as the effective field theory of supergravity theory.
+Inspired by the Anti-de Sitter/Conformal Field Theory (AdS/CFT) correspondence\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, one can relate the Hawking-Page phase transition\cite{Hawking:1982dh} with the confinement/deconfinement phase transition of gauge field\cite{Witten:1998zw}.
+Then particular attention has been paid to the phase transition of black holes in the AdS spacetime.
+Recently, the introduction of variation of cosmological constant $\Lambda$ in the first law of black hole thermodynamics has been extensively studied in literatures\cite{Kastor:2009wy,Cvetic:2010jb,Dolan:2011xt,Dolan:2013ft,El-Menoufi:2013pza,Castro:2013pqa}.
+Such a variation seems to be awkward, as we are considering black hole ensembles with different theories, while the standard thermodynamics is concerned with changes of the state of the system in a given theory.
+However, there are some considerable reasons why the variation of $\Lambda$ is feasible. i) At first, a number of researches support for variable $\Lambda$, for example, the four-dimensional cosmological constant represents the varying energy density of a $4-$form gauge field strength\cite{Brown:1987dd,Brown:1988kg}. ii) What's more, one may consider `more fundamental' theories, and the general gravity theory we considered could be regarded as the effective field theory of supergravity theory.
 The cosmological constant could be regarded as a parameter in a solution of 10-dimensional supergravity, and is no more fundamental to the theory than a black hole mass or any other parameter in the metric.
-The cosmological constant or the other physical constants are not fixed a priori, but arise as vacuum expectation values and hence can vary, so that we are always referring to the same field theory in this sense. iii) In the presence of a cosmological constant, scaling argument is no longer valid and the Smarr relation would be inconsistent with the thermodynamic first law of black hole if the $\Lambda$ is fixed.
-Meanwhile, the pressure-volume term, which is necessary to appear in everyday thermodynamics, would naturally introduced if the cosmological constant is treated as pressure $P=-\frac{\Lambda}{8\pi G}$ and its conjugate quantity being the thermodynamic volume.
+The cosmological constant or the other physical constants are not fixed a priori, but arise as vacuum expectation values and hence can vary, so that we are always referring to the same field theory in this sense. iii) In the presence of a cosmological constant, the scaling argument is no longer valid and the Smarr relation would be inconsistent with the thermodynamic first law of black hole if the $\Lambda$ is fixed.
+Meanwhile, the pressure-volume term, which is necessary to appear in everyday thermodynamics, would be naturally introduced if the negative cosmological constant is associated with the positive pressure as $P=-\frac{\Lambda}{8\pi G}$ and its conjugate quantity is the thermodynamic volume.
+This is also a practical reason for the Smarr relation to holding in the case of asymptotically AdS black holes.
 Hence the thermodynamics of the AdS black hole with varying cosmological constant would be reasonable.